privateOmega/html-to-docx/README.md

 Also you could add attribute `data-start="n"` to start the numbering from the n-th.

 `<ol data-start="2">` will start the numbering from ( B. b.
 II. ii.
 2. )

+Font family doesnt work consistently for all word processor softwares

+- Word Desktop work as intended
+- LibreOffice ignores the fontTable.xml file, and finds a font by itself
+- Word Online ignores the fontTable.xml file, and finds closest font in their font library

 ## Contributing